 - Data were self-reported; thus, there is the potential for reporting bias.
 In fact, previous investigators have contended that foods that are high in added sugars, such as sodas, are selectively underreported

-- Given the observational nature of this study, they cannot infer that the observed associations are causal; however, the data implicate early sweetened beverage intake in the development and persistence of obese.
+- Given the observational nature of this study, they cannot infer that the observed associations are causal; however, the data implicate early sweetened beverage intake in the development and persistence of obesity.
 The pattern of effects noted for the covariates used in this study suggests that sweetened beverage intake may be a marker of other lifestyle differences that affect adiposity.

 Research Design and Implementation Criteria Checklist: Primary Research